Mar-Issah/Grocery-List/README.md

 # Grocery List

-A web application to demonstrate my skills in HTML5, CSS3 and JavaScript
+A web application to demonstrate my skills in HTML5, CSS3 and JavaScript.

 ## About The Project